Famous Physicians Who Made Huge Contributions to Medicine

-When Fleming was a soldier in World War 1, he soon realized that the antiseptic agents being used to treat soldiers’ wounds and prevent infection were themselves actually killing more soldiers than infections.
-In fact, they were lowering the patient’s own nature resistance to infection by killing white blood cells.
+When Fleming was a soldier in World War 1, he soon realized that the antiseptic agents being used to treat soldiers’ wounds and prevent infection were actually killing more soldiers than infections.
+In fact, they were lowering the patient’s own natural resistance to infection by killing white blood cells.

 When he returned from the war in 1919, he began research at St. Mary’s Hospital Medical School in London.
 While there, he took secretions from inside the nose of a patient suffering from a head cold.
 He cultured the secretions to grow any bacteria that happened to be present.

 In the secretions, he discovered a new bacterium called Micrococcus lysodeikticus, now called M luteus.
 A few days later, when he himself was suffering from a head cold, a drop of mucus fell from his nose onto the culture.
 The bacteria on which it fell were almost completely destroyed.

 Fleming soon discovered that the common factor in bodily fluids was an enzyme he named lysosome that seemed to destroy certain microbes, making them harmless to people.
 While lysozyme has limited antimicrobial benefits today, it is still used as a food and wine preservative.
 It is also used in medicines, particularly in Asia, where it can be found in treatments for head colds, throat infections, and even athlete’s foot.

 Jonas Salk saw firsthand what the devastation of poliomyelitis (polio) can do as he was a child when the illness was rapidly spreading amongst many of his peers.
 In addition, he also lived through the Spanish Flu pandemic, making it easy to understand how these events helped shape his desire to go into medicine.